alexanderfefelov/docker-dude/README.md

 ```
 Attention!
 This is a server container, not a client!

-Last version of The Dude server for Windows is 4.0beta3.
+Last version of The Dude server for Windows is 4.0beta3 released in 2011.

 ```